armand1m/philips-hue-experiments/README.md

  - `npm run info`
     - Prints information about the commands implemented.

+ - `npm run register`
+    - Register an user in your Philips Bridge and prints it so you can use it to run other commands.

  - `npm run turn-on`
     - Turns on all lamps